 Our seasoned engineer and quality team will make sure that the proper material and forging process is used for the quantity, price target, and functionality that you require.
 Just tell us your requirements and we’ll take it from there to deliver your parts on time, on spec and on budget every time!

 SUBSCRIBE TO OUR NEWSLETTER

 Precision Forged Product Applications

 Source International offers a wide range of precision forged products and parts and packaging and delivers on-time, on-spec, every time.

-Source has been producing forged parts to US industry for more than 30 years.
-Some of the largest customer markets include aerospace, national defense, automotive, and agriculture, construction, mining, material handling, and general industrial equipment.
+Source has been producing forged parts for the U.S. industry for more than 30 years.
+Some of the largest customer markets include national defense, automotive, and agriculture, construction, mining, material handling, and general industrial equipment.

 Source International makes it easy for top quality, custom components or assemblies to be shipped directly from the factory to you.
 We enable you to enjoy the benefits of working with low-cost offshore suppliers, while encountering none of the problems.

 - Send Us Your Drawings

 - We Quote A Product Supply Program That Meets your Needs